Hrithik95/life-skills-track/learning_process.md

 ## Question 3.
 Paraphrase the video in detail in your own words.
 In this video, Barbara Oakley discusses the importance of learning how to learn.
 She argues that learning is a skill that can be improved with practice, just like any other skill.
 She provides a number of strategies for learning more effectively, including:
 * **Practice the Pomerado technique:** This means you should fully focus for 25mins on whatever work you are doing and take a rest of 5mins.
 * **Active learning:** This means engaging with the material in a way that forces you to think about it.
-For example, you could try explaining the material to someone else, or writing a summary of it.
+For example, you could try explaining the material to someone else or writing a summary of it.
 * **Creating mental models:** This means developing an understanding of how the material fits together.
 You can do this by drawing diagrams, creating mind maps, or simply thinking about how the different concepts relate to each other.
 * **Practicing retrieval:** This means testing yourself on the material.
 This can help you to solidify your understanding and identify any gaps in your knowledge.
 * **Taking breaks:** This may seem counterintuitive, but taking breaks can actually help you to learn more effectively.
 When you take a break, your brain has a chance to consolidate the information you have just learned.